dchristle/flink/docs/content/docs/connectors/table/formats/debezium.md

  - temporal join changing history of a database table and so on.

 Flink also supports to encode the INSERT/UPDATE/DELETE messages in Flink SQL as Debezium JSON or Avro messages, and emit to external systems like Kafka.
 However, currently Flink can't combine UPDATE_BEFORE and UPDATE_AFTER into a single UPDATE message.
-Therefore, Flink encodes UPDATE_BEFORE and UDPATE_AFTER as DELETE and INSERT Debezium messages.
+Therefore, Flink encodes UPDATE_BEFORE and UDPDATE_AFTER as DELETE and INSERT Debezium messages.

 Dependencies
 ------------